thoen/varlist/README.md

-# varlist
+# varlist.sas
-Creates as comma-separated variable list based on file name and regular expressions
+varlist.sas is a sas macro program which creates a comma-separated variable list based on filename including libnames and optiononal regular expressions